EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 ^^^^^^^^^^^^^

 Module providing classes and functions to handle coverage related calculations.
-Factory method pattern is used for initializing the coverage calculator object (please see :ref:`constellation_module` for details).
+Factory method pattern is used for initializing the coverage calculator object (please see :ref:`module_constellation` for details).
 The module provides for three types of coverage calculations which are described in detail below.
 Users may additionally define their own coverage calculator classes adherent to the same interface functions (``from_dict(.)``, ``to_dict(.)``, ``execute(.)``, ``__eq__(.)``) as in any of the built in coverage calculator classes.